Using the Collections

 - some items require specialized handling procedures that will be explained by staff

 - Last retrieval of the day will occur one hour before closing; later requests available by 9am next day

-There are three computer workstations in the Research Room for general use.
+There are two computer workstations in the Research Room for general use.
 UF users can sign on with their regular Gatorlink account information.
 Guest users will need a guest Gatorlink account created at the Reference Desk or at any other library location.
 Information may be saved onto a flash drive, CD, DVD, printed, or emailed.
 Once the patron has exited and logged off, any information is erased.

-There is one manual microfilm machine in the Research Room.
 There are two digital microfilm machines, currently housed in Staff Room 207.
 The digital machines are hooked up to public computers, so they require the Gatorlink (or guest Gatorlink) signon.
 Like with the scanners, information may be saved onto a flash drive, CD, DVD, printed, or emailed.

 Public Photocopier/Computer Printer and Copy Cards:

 There is one public copier/printer next to the Research Desk.
 This machine, like all the library public copier/printers, used the patron’s Vending Account on the Gator 1 card account to charge for images.
 This machine does not accept cash.
 The copier/printer makes black and white photocopies on pages 8 ½ x 11, 8 ½ x 14, or 11 x 17 at 10 cents each and can be duplexed.
 The Gator 1 card is swiped in the machine to pay for copies/prints.
 If the patron does not have a vending account on their Gator 1 card, they should go the website of the Gator 1 Central (http://www.bsd.ufl.edu/G1C/) and add $15 to a vending account with a credit card.
 A guest patron may get a guest copy card from the Research Desk or from any library location.
 They too would make a $15 credit card deposit.